 Also, when you’re ready to sell, make sure you have the right documentation ready to go before approaching a business broker.
 This will speed up your process, and give the broker more confidence that they can count on you being ready when you need to provide more information to them later.
-According to Jock Purtle, Founder of Business Exits, you should have these documents ready when you approach a broker:
+You should have these documents ready when you approach a broker:

 - 2+ Years of Business Tax Returns